-Join the Association for Public Art (aPA) on October 14th for our virtual DesignPhiladelphia 2021 event, Public Art by Design – an exploration of the role of architects and landscape architects in assisting artists to realize their vision of creating public artworks.
+Thank you to everyone who joined the Association for Public Art (aPA) on October 14th for our virtual DesignPhiladelphia 2021 event, Public Art by Design – an exploration of the role of architects and landscape architects in assisting artists to realize their vision of creating public artworks.
+Watch the event below!

-Moderated by Susan Myers, aPA’s Assistant Curator & Project Manager, the talk will cover permanent aPA public art projects in Philadelphia that were realized with the help of design professionals.
+Moderated by Susan Myers, aPA’s Assistant Curator & Project Manager, the talk covered permanent aPA public art projects in Philadelphia that were realized with the help of design professionals.
 Such projects include the recently installed Maja sculpture by Gerhard Marcks, which is the focal point of Maja Park at 22nd Street and the Benjamin Franklin Parkway.
-Landscape architect Julie Bush of Ground Reconsidered, the firm that designed this newest park on the Parkway, will share their process.
+Landscape architect Julie Bush of Ground Reconsidered, the firm that designed this newest park on the Parkway, shared their process.

-Architect George Claflen of Claflen Associates Architects + Planners will also be joining the conversation to discuss their role in the implementation of Common Ground by Lonnie Graham, Lorene Cary, and John H. Stone.
+Architect George Claflen of Claflen Associates Architects + Planners also joined the conversation to discuss their role in the implementation of Common Ground by Lonnie Graham, Lorene Cary, and John H. Stone.

 ABOUT THE PANELISTS: